What Is Wrong With Tire Overinflation?

 Should All 4 Tires Have The Same PSI?

 It depends on the vehicle.
 Some require the same pressure on all 4 tires while others might need more air on the front or the rear.
-It is essential to get familiar with the manufacturer's recommendations and to apply the pressure as indicated by him.
+It is essential to get familiar with the manufacturer's recommendations and to apply the pressure as indicated.

 Why Trust Us?